NoroffFEU/development-platforms/AWS-case-study.md

 <br>
 <br>
-*note information received from chatGPT data have been backed up by at least one additional source.
+*note information received from chatGPT data has been backed up by at least one additional source.